Publications of Edward Nutt

 • An essay on the proper method for forming the man of business: in a letter, &c.
 By Thomas Watts, of the Accountant's Office for Qualifying Young Gentlemen for Business, in Abchurch-Lane.
 London: printed for George Strahan over-against the Royal-Exchange, William Taylor in Pater-Noster-Row, Henry Clements in S. Paul's Church-Yard, Edward Nutt at the Middle-Temple Gate, and John Morphew near Stationers-Hall, [1716].
 ESTC No. T69327.
 Grub Street ID 293344.

 • An essay on the proper method for forming the man of business: in a letter, &c.
 By Thomas Watts, of the Accountant's Office for Qualifying Young Gentlemen for Business, in Abchurch-Lane.
+The second edition..
 London: printed for George Strahan over-against the Royal-Exchange, William Taylor in Pater-Noster-Row, Henry Clements in S. Paul's Church-Yard, Edward Nutt at the Middle-Temple Gate, and John Morphew near Stationers-Hall, [1716].
 ESTC No. T69328.
 Grub Street ID 293345.

 • Moore, Thomas.
 Mangora, King of the Timbusians.
 Or the faithful couple.
 A tragedy.
 By Sir Thomas Moore.
 London: printed for W. Harvey at the Receipt of General Post Letters within Temple-Bar, and E. Nutt at the Middle Temple Gate, in Fleet-Street, 1718.
 ESTC No. T38939.
 Grub Street ID 268327.